Nathanphillips-info/osticket-prereqs/README.md

 - 3: In the config wizard, select the standard configuration and, for ease, make the username and password both "root."
 This isn't good for security, but this is just for practice.
 </p>
 <p>
 - 4: After completing this, you must register PHP from within IIS.
 Open IIS as an administrator and Register PHP.
 Then, you can browse to the PHP folder you created in the C: drive.
+You will want to select the PHP CGI file.
 </p>
 <p>
 - 5: Then reload IIS